yakir12/whyjulia/presentation.md

 # Two-language problem

-Note: R, Python, and MATLAB are coded mostly in C/++.
-Anything that is fast in those languages is coded in C/++.
+Note: to build complex compiled programs OR to have fast interpreted programs, you have 2 languages involved

 ----

-## Building good programs
+## Building compiled programs

 1. Brain-storm in an interpreted language for algorithm exploration and testing.
 2. Deliver a performant final-version in a compiled language.

-Note: Most compiled programs had a testing stage in an interpreted language, and most influential interpreted programs will have a compiled version.
+Note: Most compiled programs had a testing stage in an interpreted language

 ----